victorgan/victorgan.github.io/_posts/2014-08-18-useful-sites-for-research.md

 - It's in the cloud.
 - It supports screenshots, web clippings, hand-drawn math and figures, and pdf printouts.
 - The user interface makes it quick to access everything.
-- I can include hand-drawn notes on how papers are related
+- I can include hand-drawn notes
 - The search is good
 - It makes me summarize notes instead of highlighting it, which helps with understanding (or so I think)